 More projects like this are anticipated in the future.
-If you are interested in a custom software solution for pharmaceuticals or biotech facilities, including pharmacy inventory and documentation management, medical drug shipping, and delivery tracking, please make sure to contact us at TATEEDA for a free consultation.
+If you are interested in a custom software solution for pharmaceuticals or biotech facilities, including pharmacy inventory and documentation management, medical drug shipping, and delivery tracking, please make sure to contact us at TATEEDA GLOBAL for a free consultation.

 Robotics to Automate Hospital Workflows

 In 2022, startups worldwide will invest hundreds of millions in the development of AI projects, including different kinds of robotic systems, potentially allowing them to cut the cost of hiring qualified hospital staff.

 The idea is not to replace humans with machines, causing unemployment and a decrease in social standards, but to help medical facilities that already experience an acute deficit in nurses and clinicians due to the COVID-19 pandemic that has put the whole healthcare system under unprecedented pressure.
 Read more about the development of medical HR software that can help HR specialists to cope with the medical workforce crisis in the U.S.

 When realizing these ambitious plans, innovative companies should not forget about the limitations the medical community exerts on AI-driven software, its capabilities, and applications.
 There is limitless potential for using robotic helpers and automated systems in modern medicine: hygiene, surgery, remote diagnostics, etc., but the welfare of medical professionals and successful treatment of patients remain the utmost priorities of the healthcare system.